-2. $r_s = 3.23$, i.e., nominally $\bar{n}$ = 0.08 g/cc at $ T/E_F = 1$, and given as 4.8 eV in Ref.~\cite{MoldHyd25} imply a value of $\bar{Z}$=1.
-Furthermore, Ref.~\cite{MoldHyd25} refers to a ``chemical model'' (CM), where a mean ionization of $\bar{Z}$ = 0.57 is used.
-If $\bar{Z} = 1$ is assumed, then setting $\theta = 1$ is consistent.
-However, the value of $\bar{Z}$ for this hydrogen plasma (i.e., 0.08 g/cc at 4.8 eV), obtained using the Friedel sum rule implemented via the NPA code gives $\bar{Z}$ = 0.365, significantly lower than the chemical models used by Moldabekov et al~\cite{MoldHyd25}.
+2. $r_s = 3.23$, i.e., nominally $\bar{n}$ = 0.08 g/cc at $ T/E_F$ = 1, and given as 4.8 eV in Ref.~\cite{MoldHyd25} imply a value of $\bar{Z}$ = 1.
+Furthermore, Ref.~\cite{MoldHyd25} refers to a `chemical model' (CM), where a mean ionization of $\bar{Z}$ = 0.57 is used.
+If $\bar{Z}$ = 1 were assumed, then setting $\theta$ = 1 is consistent.
+However, the value of $\bar{Z}$ for this hydrogen plasma (i.e., 0.08 g/cc at 4.8 eV), obtained using the Friedel sum rule implemented via the NPA code gives $\bar{Z}$ = 0.365, significantly lower than the chemical models used by Moldabekov et al.~\cite{MoldHyd25}.
 If the NPA value of $\bar{Z}$ is adopted then, $r_s$ = 4.519, while $\theta$ = 1.956.
 Hence we are unable to make a proper comparison with the results given in Fig. 1 of the study by Moldabekov et al~\cite{MoldHyd25}.
-The classical-map approach, being established mainly for fully ionized systems, is also not easily applicable here if the plasma is in a partially ionized state.

 However, as seen from Fig.~\ref{H-partial.fig} for hydrogen at 0.1 g/cc, a density of 0.08 g/cc at 4.8 eV is a good candidate for being in a fully ionized state {\it and also} in a partially ionized state.
-Unfortunately, even on starting with fully ionized trial inputs, we could not generate Kohn-Sham NPA solutions at 0.08g/cc and 4.8 eV that were fully ionized.
-As a somewhat close approximation to the density (0.08g/cc) studied by Moldabekob et al., Fig.~\ref{rs3tef0p9.fig} we display the $S_{ee}(k)$ for fully ionized hydrogen, and the corresponding UEF, at $r_s = 3$, $\bar{\rho}$ = 0.1g/cc and at 5.0 eV.
+Unfortunately, even on starting with fully ionized trial inputs, we could not generate Kohn-Sham NPA solutions at 0.08 g/cc and 4.8 eV that were fully ionized.
+As a somewhat close approximation to the density (0.08 g/cc) studied by Moldabekov et al., in Fig.~\ref{rs3tef0p9.fig} we display the $S_{ee}(k)$ for fully ionized hydrogen, and the corresponding UEF, at $r_s$ = 3, $\bar{\rho}$ = 0.1 g/cc and at 5.0 eV.